 Another great option is a bit of a larger commitment.
 Sling TV is a new alternative to Cable that allows you to subscribe to several channels for a mere $20, including Major League Baseball.
-If the games are on TBS, TNT, ABC or the History Channel (okay, we’re just kidding about that one) then Sling has you covered.
+If the games are on TBS, TNT, ABC or the History Channel (okay, we’re just kidding about that one but it is on Sling) then Sling has you covered.
 It gives you live television so you can watch online just like you would on a traditional television.
 Head over there now to check it out and sign up for the free seven day trial.

 Where to Watch MLB Games Online

 We’ll start with the premium streaming package.
 MLB.TV is the ultimate solution to your baseball streaming conundrum.
 If watching baseball online is worth $100 a year to you, this is the way to go.
-You’ll get a beautiful app on any or all of your devices plus you’ll be able to watch any game, any time on your phone, ipad, Apple TV or really anything else you can imagine.
+You’ll get a beautiful app on any or all of your devices plus you’ll be able to watch any game, any time on your phone, ipad, [amazon text=Apple TV&asin=B00NLM7QQ0] or really anything else you can imagine.
 This is the ultimate, official solution.
 Check it out here.

 Streaming MLB Games with Network Channel Apps